rgehrsitz/rex/README.md

 - value: the value to compare against

 \*\*All condition objects not part of a grouping MUST be defined prior to any nested condition groups.
+\*\*The characters is a string must NOT include the colon ':' due to how Redis parses channels/keys

 ### Action Object